Justin Lester (politician): Early life and career

-Lester is from Invercargill, where he lived with his mother and two brothers in a state house.
+Lester was born in Blenheim, but raised in South Invercargill from 1980 mainly with his mother and his older & younger siblings in a state house.
+His parents were separated and when he was 11 years old his father committed suicide.
+His family were on welfare and had to apply to get the money to travel to Nelson to attend the funeral.
+When he was 19 he won a scholarship to live in Germany as part of a high school exchange programme.
 Lester has an LLB and BA (German) from the University of Otago and a Masters of Laws (LLM) from the University of Heidelberg in Germany.

 Before entering local politics, Lester worked in property and asset management, and in commercial real estate.
 He co-founded the salad bar chain Kapai in 2005.

 Political career

-Lester stood as a Labour Party candidate for the Wellington City Council in the 2010 Wellington local elections and was elected for the Northern ward.
+Lester stood for the Wellington City Council in the 2010 local elections and was elected for the Northern ward.
 A first-time candidate, Lester received the most votes of the seven candidates for that ward and defeated incumbent Hayley Wain.
 He was appointed by mayor Celia Wade-Brown to lead the council's community facilities portfolio.

-Lester was re-elected in the 2013 Wellington local elections.
+Lester was re-elected in the 2013 local elections.
 Wade-Brown was re-elected mayor and chose Lester to succeed Ian McKinnon as deputy mayor.
 Lester also chaired the council's Governance, Finance and Planning Committee and the Performance Review Committee.

 In December 2015, Lester announced he was running to be Mayor of Wellington on a Labour Party ticket with Paul Eagle in the October 2016 local government elections.
 He ran on a platform of completing Wellington projects such as the film museum, airport runway extension and a convention centre.
 Wade-Brown had initially said she would seek a third term, but ultimately stepped down and gave Lester her endorsement.
 He was elected over former Porirua Mayor Nick Leggett and fellow city councillors Jo Coughlan and Andy Foster.

 As mayor, Lester appointed Eagle as deputy mayor and former journalist Joseph Romanos as his chief advisor, among other former Labour Party employees from Parliament.
 Lester chose to lead the council's arts portfolio.
 When Eagle resigned to become a member of Parliament in 2017, Lester appointed first-term councillor Jill Day as the new deputy mayor.

 Lester announced he would run for a second term in the 2019 local government elections.
 In a surprise result, he lost his bid for re-election to challenger Andy Foster by 62 votes, becoming the first incumbent Wellington mayor in 33 years to lose re-election after just one term in office.
 Lester applied for a manual judicial recount, but was denied.